 Conventional method to produce neutrino beams at a high-energy proton accelerator facility is to guide an intense proton beam onto a nuclear target of $1 \sim 2$ interaction lengths.
 For a comprehensive description of the accelerator neutrino beams, see Ref.
-108. From the pA collisions, mesons are produced and their decays then produce neutrinos (see Table 14.3).
+140. From the pA collisions, mesons are produced and their decays then produce neutrinos (see Table 14.3).
 In the high-energy collisions, pions are dominantly produced, with kaons produced at an order of 10% of the pion production rate.
 Therefore, the dominant component of the accelerator neutrinos is the muon neutrino or muon antineutrino.
 Mesons decay in the free space called a decay pipe or decay tunnel.
 This free space is evacuated or filled with helium gas.
+The decay tunnel is followed by a muon absorber (Earth ground or concrete), which can be several hundred meters long.

 To increase the neutrino flux, it is necessary to focus the secondary pions.
 Modern neutrino oscillation experiments at high-energy accelerators exploit two or three magnetic horns as an approximately point-to-parallel focusing system for this purpose.
 A magnetic horn is a high-current pulse magnet with toroidal magnetic fields.
 Therefore, the use of horns also means sign selection of the secondary hadrons that are focused, which in turn means muon neutrino sign selection.
 Even so, a fraction of wrong sign muon neutrinos contaminate the beam.
-Also, there is a small ν_e and $\bar{\nu}e$ contamination from kaon, pion, and muon decay ((C3), (B2), and (E) in Table 14.3).
-Precise knowledge of ν_e and $\bar{\nu}e$ components in the neutrino flux is important for the $\nu{\mu} \rightarrow \nu_e$ ($\bar{\nu}{\mu} \rightarrow \bar{\nu}e$) appearance measurement.
+Also, there is a small $\nu_e$ and $\bar{\nu}e$ contamination from kaon, pion, and muon decay ((C3), (B2), and (E) in Table 14.3).
+Precise knowledge of $\nu_e$ and $\bar{\nu}e$ components in the neutrino flux is important for the $\nu{\mu} \rightarrow \nu_e$ ( $\bar{\nu}{\mu} \rightarrow \bar{\nu}e$ ) appearance measurement.

 With a given neutrino beam line configuration, the expected neutrino fluxes are calculated by using a simulation program tuned to that configuration.
 Re-interactions of the primary protons in the target and interactions of the secondary particles in the target and in the material outside the target have to be taken into account.
 An important input is hadron production cross sections from pA collisions for relevant target materials over wide energy and angular regions.
-For this purpose, some dedicated experiments such as

-SPY [109], HARP [110], MIPP [111], and NA61/SHINE [112] have been conducted.
+For this purpose, some dedicated experiments such as SPY [141], HARP [142], MIPP [143], and NA61/SHINE [144] have been conducted.
 The data are fit to specific hadron production models to determine the model parameters.